 Authors are responsible for the accuracy of references cited within the manuscript.
 References should follow the order in which they appear in the text.
 References must adhere to the Vancouver Style.
-In-text references should be indicated by numbering within parentheses placed AFTER punctuation marks where applicable (e.g., Diane Wu and Pam Verma, UBC medical students,(1) started the new UBCMJ in 2009.(2)).
+In-text references should be indicated by numbering within SQUARE parentheses placed IMMEDIATELY AFTER punctuation marks where applicable (no space):

-The author(s) must provide all relevant information when submitting journal articles, including both the full name and abbreviated version of the journal title.
+The author(s) must provide all relevant information when submitting journal articles in Vancouver Style.
+Journal titles should be written in their ABBREVIATED VERSION (abbreviations found here: https://www.ncbi.nlm.nih.gov/nlmcatalog?Db=journals&Cmd=DetailsSearch&Term=currentlyindexed%5BAll%5D).
+Only the first letter of the first word of the journal article is capitalized (as well as names).
+The only difference is that we also ITALICIZE the abbreviated journal title to be consistent with the CMAJ.
 Unpublished articles and informal communication should also be cited in concordance with the Vancouver Style.
 Manuscripts are limited to 50 references and author(s) are encouraged to cite the most recent references where appropriate.
 Abstracts do not need to be referenced.

 Submissions will be initially reviewed by the relevant UBCMJ Section Editors as part of an initial screening process.
 Articles selected for further review will be sent as anonymized manuscripts to up to 3 reviewers: one faculty member, clinician, or professional expert and one or two medical students.
 UBCMJ uses a double-blind peer review process: reviewer identities are kept confidential; author identities are also kept confidential.
 The results of the review process will then be consolidated by the Section Editors, who will make a decision as to recommending the manuscript for publication.
 A committee of the Editors-in-Chief, Managing Editors, and Section Editors will determine if an article is accepted as well as what revisions are required.
 The editors reserve the right to edit manuscripts, overrule the decision of a peer reviewer, fit articles into available space, or suggest further changes to ensure conciseness, clarity, and consistency of the journal.
 Articles may be accepted for publication, accepted with revisions, or rejected.
 Author(s) will be notified of the status of their submission via email and comments of the reviewers will be communicated at that time.